davesag/Frank/README.txt

 -----------------
 The main application is a Sinatra app called frank.rb

-Frank is in turn subclassed by various handlers in the /handlers folder This allows you to group your request handlers in smaller more modular files which run as Rack middleware components.
-To add new handlers you must remember to add their names to the list of middleware defined in config.ru

-the rake task db:seed will run the various migrations in db/migrate and execute the code in db/seeds.rb to create three standard roles, 'superuser', 'admin' and 'user'.
+Run with RACK_ENV=test or normally the rake task db:seed will run the various migrations in db/migrate and execute the code in db/seeds.rb to create three standard roles, 'superuser', 'admin' and 'user'.
+Run with RACK_ENV=production db:seed will only create the root user.
+This typically only gets run once (or after a hard db reset) on Heroku.

 Superuser and Admin are 'blessed' roles in that they may not be renamed or deleted.
 You can use the admin screens to create new roles and users and assign roles to users.

 The views folder is broken down as follows